UofT-DSI/team_project/02_instructional_team/markdown_slides/03_communicating_impact.md

 # Final Project Submission

 3. In addition to the project proposal from Week 1, each project's README should describe the final outcome of the project, the key business takeaways, and describe your team's approach to working collaboratively.
-It should also demonstrate thoughtful consideration of the [guiding questions](#reviewing-your-dataset).
+It should also demonstrate thoughtful consideration of the guiding questions listed in this repository's README.

 ---

 # Final Project Submission

-4. Your project must include ***one completely reproducible feature***.
-This could be a single visualization, training and storing a model, or using a previously trained model to predict results, and the value of the feature should be described in your README.
-It could be formatted as a self-contained Jupyter notebook or a script, however anyone new to your project should be able to reproduce it based on the instructions provided, including any software, data, or file dependencies.
+4. Your project should be ***completely reproducible***.
+This means that anyone (e.g. the instructional team for marking, or potential employers for evaluating your work) should be able to completely recreate your analysis and results based on the instructions in your repository.
+This includes any software and data dependencies.
+You should test this by trying to regenerate your results from scratch.

 ---

 # Final Project Submission

 5. Each team member must record a 3-5 minute video reflecting on your experience.
-You may each choose where to host your own video, however _it should be public and a link to each team member's video should be included in your project README_.
+You may each choose where to host your own video, however it should be public and a link to each team member's video should be included in your project README.
 This video is meant to be an asset to your portfolio, and should be available for prospective employers.
 Your videos should answer the following questions:
     * What did you learn?
     * What challenges did you face?
     * How did you overcome those challenges?